 I am a professor of computer science at the department of Computer Science, Ben-Gurion University.
-I am currently visiting the Center for Research on Computation and Society (CRCS), Harvard University.
+I am currently at the Center for Research on Computation and Society (CRCS), Harvard University.

 My research is towards establishing rigorous practices for privacy in computation: identifying problems that result from the collection, sharing, and processing of information, formalizing these problems and studying them towards establishing solid practices and technological solutions.
-I am particularly interested in intersection points between privacy and various disciplines within and outside computer science: cryptography, machine learning, game theory, complexity, algorithms, statistics, and databases.
+I am particularly interested in intersection points between privacy and various disciplines within and outside computer science: cryptography, machine learning, game theory, complexity, algorithms, statistics, databases, and privacy law and policy.

-At Harvard I am working with the Privacy Tools for Sharing Research Data project.
+At Harvard I am a senior researcher of the Privacy Tools for Sharing Research Data project.

 In January 2016, I will receive the TCC Test of Time Award for my work with Cynthia Dwork, Frank McSherry, and Adam Smith "Calibrating Noise to Sensitivity in Private Data Analysis" [TCC 2006].